Skip to content

 Variations

-These Oreo balls can easily be decorated for any holiday!
-You can use different colored melting wafers or use a white chocolate base with sprinkles on top.
-Just make sure to add the sprinkles right after dipping or else they won’t stick.
+Use different colored melting wafers or use a white chocolate base with sprinkles on top to match the holiday.
+Add the sprinkles right after dipping to ensure they stick.

-To make these Christmas Oreo balls I used white chocolate to dip and added red and green sprinkles with some holly berries.
-You could even add crushed candy canes to make peppermint oreo balls.
+To make Christmas Oreo balls I used white chocolate to dip and added red and green sprinkles with some holly berries.
+Add crushed candy canes to make peppermint Oreo balls.
 So fun and festive!

 Recipe FAQs